Bangkok Cathedral Makes a Proud Man Humble

 Though the greater majority of his relics have been translated to a newly-built shrine at St. Peter’s Church in Sampran, Nakornprathom Province, an altar devoted to the beatus is on the left side of the Cathedral.

-As I sat in the pew — which will soon be out of reach for me as a humble but highly-respected foreign journalist when Pope Francis arrives — contemplating the incredible decoration of this almost overwhelming church, I could feel an angel sliding up to me in this City of Angels.
+As I sat in the pew — which will soon be out of reach for me as a humble but highly-respected foreign journalist when Pope Francis arrives — contemplating the incredible decoration of this almost overwhelming church, I could fee an angel sliding up to me in this City of Angels.

 I believe Pope Francis will be impressed not only with the piety of the local Catholics but also with this church.